chef-boneyard/oss-repo-standardization-2025/messaging/forking.md

 ## What is forking?

 Forking is basically copying, with a change of virtual ownership, maintaining copyright and license.
 It is common and permitted under most open-source licenses.
-The most common license used by Chef, Apache V2, permits forking.
+The most common license used by Chef, Apache V2, permits forking; not all licenses permit forking.

 ## Why would I fork a decommissioning repo?